Skip to content

 Why is the original Assetto Corsa still recommended a decade later?

 The mod scene.
 Ten years of community cars, tracks, and servers cover everything Kunos never delivered, from open-wheel to drift and touge.
 Real F1 drivers, including Max Verstappen, use modded AC for practice.
-Modding is PC (Steam) only — consoles run vanilla AC with no mods.
+Modding is PC (Steam) only.
+Consoles run vanilla AC with no mods.